cantierecreativo/admino/README.md

         by_title: 'By title'
 ```

-### Output customisation
+### Output customization

-The presenter supports a number of optional arguments that allow a great amount of flexibility regarding customisation of CSS classes, labels and HTML attributes.
+The presenter supports a number of optional arguments that allow a great amount of flexibility regarding customization of CSS classes, labels and HTML attributes.
 Please refer to the tests for the details.

 ### Overwriting the starting scope